camunda/camunda-docs/docs/components/concepts/process-instance-migration.md

 ![After migrating the process instance, the input mapping is corrected and the incident is resolved by retry.
 Afterward, the process instance will continue as expected:](assets/process-instance-migration/migration-process_instance_with_incident_resolved.png)

-## Migrating active elements inside embedded subprocesses
+## Migrating active elements inside subprocesses

 Active elements located inside subprocesses can be migrated as part of a process instance migration.